lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/addon_vpr_syntax.rst

 .. note:: Currently, OpenFPGA only supports 1 ``<equivalent_sites>`` to be defined under each ``<tile>``

-.. option:: <mode packable="<bool">/>
+.. option:: <mode disable_packing="<bool">/>

-  OpenFPGA allows users to define it a mode is packable for VPR.
+  OpenFPGA allows users to define it a mode is disabled for VPR packer.
-  By default, the packable is set to ``true``.
+  By default, the ``disable_packing`` is set to ``false``.
   This is mainly used for the mode that describes the physical implementation, which is typically not packable.
 Disable it in the packing and signficantly accelerate the packing runtime.

-  .. note:: Once a mode is set to unpackable, its child modes will be unpackable as well.
+  .. note:: Once a mode is disabled in packing, its child modes will be disabled as well.

 Layout
 ~~~~~~